 Here are some tips for supporting children who experienced trauma as they prepare to go back to school:

-- Create a back-to-school “countdown” where you and your child follow the calendar until their first day of school.
+Create a back-to-school “countdown” where you and your child follow the calendar until their first day of school.
 Give them context while you count down.

-- For example, “yesterday, you had 5 more sleeps until school, and today you have 4…”
+For example, “Yesterday, you had 5 more sleeps until school, and today you have 4…”

-- Find some time to go by the school in the weeks or days before school starts so your child can see the building and help them imagine their arrival.
-If you can’t physically travel, get a picture of the school off the internet that they can look at to get ready.
+Visit the school in the days before school starts so your child can see the building and start to imagine their arrival.
+If you can’t physically travel, find a picture of the school online that they can look at to get ready.
+Talk about what will happen on the first day of school.
+Describe what their day will be like, the activities they’ll be involved in, and your pickup plan.

-- “This is your school and on your first day, here is where we will walk inside…”
+For example, “This is your school and on your first day, here is where we will walk inside.
+I will wait for you outside when school is over at X street.”

-- Give them an item as a symbol to better cope with separation.
+Give them an item as a symbol to better cope with separation.

-- Prepare the teacher and/or school staff ahead of time.
+Prepare the teacher and/or school staff ahead of time.

 Need More Help for Your Child?
 We can help: